EspressoSystems/cape/doc/mdbook/src/INTRODUCTION.md

 The CAPE system is a set of components which purpose is to enable users to

-- Issue, Transfer and Freeze assets on an AAP blockchain
+- Create, Transfer and Freeze assets on an CAPE system.
-- Wrap ERC20/ERC721 tokens into AAP asset records
+- Wrap ERC20 tokens into CAPE asset records.
-- Unwrap AAP asset records into ERC20/ERC721 tokens
+- Unwrap CAPE asset records back into ERC20 tokens.